How to optimise swimming recovery after a hard workoutOctober 22, 2015

 Most people who take part in intense exercise know that feeling after a hard training session.
 The aching, burning feeling that you get in your muscles the day after.
 This is caused by a build-up of lactic acid in the muscles which needs to be removed.

-Most people don’t know how to remove lactic acid from the muscles, so what are the best ways of recovering after some strenuous pool time?
+Most people don’t know how to remove lactic acid from the muscles.
+So what are the best ways of recovering after some strenuous pool time?

-Tips to help you optimise swimming recovery
+5 tips to help you optimise swimming recovery

-Warm Up and Cool Down
+- Warm Up and Cool Down

-While this might sound obvious, warming up and cooling down need to be done properly.
-Warming up should be done using dynamic stretches.
-These work to release lactic acid from previous sessions.
-They also get your muscles warm and ready to train.
-Static stretches should be done post training.
-They stretch out the muscles and stops them from being tight.
+This might sound obvious but warming up and cooling down need to be done properly.
+Warming up should be done using dynamic stretches which work to release lactic acid from previous sessions.
+They get your muscles warm and ready to train.
+Static stretches should be done post-training.
+They stretch out the muscles and stop them from being tight.
 An effective cool down involves periods of easy swimming.

-This could be between 200m and 800m in order to remove the lactic acid in the muscle which is given out by the body, or changed to energy again.
-If you finish a hard swim and just stop, the lactic acid in the muscles is not fully removed.
-This will leave you feeling stiff and sore, slowing swimming recovery.
+Swim between 200m and 800m to remove the lactic acid in the muscle which is given out by the body, or changed to energy again.
+If you finish a hard swim and just stop, the lactic acid in your muscles is not fully removed.
+This will leave you feeling stiff and sore.

-We’re not Olympic athletes training for many hours per day.
-Don’t take on too much sugar as it will have a negative effect on your blood sugar level.
+If the taste of chlorine from the pool makes fresh water taste a bit off, try some light diluted squash.
+You’re not an Olympic athlete training for many hours per day so don’t take on too much sugar as it will have a negative effect on your blood sugar level.

-After training, why not try a protein shake with a banana to start to maximise the recovery process.
+After training, why not try a protein shake with a banana to start to maximise the recovery process?
 This will build muscle, improve immune system function and increase body metabolism to burn more body fat.
 You could either blend in a banana, or eat it as you drink your shake.

-Get plenty of sleep
+- Get plenty of sleep

-Try a massage
+- Try a massage